robPTY/ratemycaf/README.md

 ### Authentication Module Folder
 All of the login-register files and their processes.
 Also includes the logout file and the captcha, but more on that in the following # Module section.
+### Everything Else
+The "core" files which act as templates.
+Since they utilize the dynamic directory creation from the .htaccess file, they must be placed in the root folder.
+And then, well, there is the readme file, which is this one.

 # Modules
 ### Module-1: Search Module